Gleb Botkin: Death

-Rev. Gleb Botkin passed away at home from a heart attack in December 1969.
+Rev. Gleb Botkin died at home from a heart attack in December 1969.
 He was buried alongside his wife Nadine in Monticello Memorial Park, Albemarle County, Virginia, on the outskirts of Charlottesville.

 DNA used to identify father's remains

 Botkin and his wife had four children, daughter Marina and sons Nikita, Peter, and Yevgeny.
 He also had a stepdaughter, Kira, from Nadine's previous marriage.
 His daughter Marina Botkina Schweitzer's DNA was later used to help identify the remains of her grandfather, Yevgeny Botkin, after they were exhumed along with those of some of the Romanovs in 1991 from a mass grave discovered in Ganina Yama near Yekaterinburg.
 Schweitzer's DNA was compared against the DNA of her maternal half-sister Kira, who also gave a blood sample, to help scientists isolate the DNA Schweitzer shared in common with her grandfather.
 This enabled scientists to create a "Botkin DNA profile" and use it to positively identify Dr. Botkin.
 Scientists in the early 1990s were unable to identify Dr. Botkin using mitochondrial DNA, or DNA that is passed down from mother to child, as they used it to identify the Romanovs.
 Schweitzer was descended from Dr. Botkin in the paternal line and didn't share mitochondrial DNA with her father and grandfather.

-Schweitzer later expressed scepticism about the DNA results proving that Anna Anderson could not have been the Grand Duchess Anastasia.
+Schweitzer later expressed skepticism about the DNA results proving that Anna Anderson could not have been the Grand Duchess Anastasia.